vemonet/nanopub-website/README.md

 You can easily add a general announcement bar on the website if you want to pass some information to your users, like dates of maintenance

-Open the file `website/docusaurus.config.js` and update the `announcementBar` variable.
+Open the file `docusaurus.config.js` and update the `announcementBar` variable.

 You can comment the `announcementBar` code block when you want to remove the announcement bar.

 ### Info boxes

+Colored box to highlight informations:

 ```markdown
 :::note